emgiles/Exons/README.md

 # Exon_Number

 #### Script for generating a plot of number of exons per transcript for multiple genome comparisons
 This script was generated for recovering exons from genomes of three different species of limpets.
+Parts of this script were retrieved from various parts of the internet.
 Reminder: What’s the distinction between genes and transcripts?
 A gene is generally defined as a region in the genome which is transcribed.
 However, the specific combination of exons is referred to as a transcript.
 The different transcripts that a gene produces can be referred to as isoforms of the gene.
 To give an example, suppose we have a gene with exons E1, E2, E3, E4.
 And there are two transcripts, or isoforms, of this gene: one which includes E3, and one which excludes E3.

 ```source("asynt.R")```